burke1791/burke-blog/src/pages/index.md

 heading: Interests and Side Projects
 description: I have a number of hobbies and side projects I like to work on in my spare time.
 My favorite is a web app centered around March Madness.
-Instead of a typical bracket pool, this app hosts a live Calcutta auction for your group.
+Instead of a typical bracket pool, this app hosts a live Calcutta auction for you and your friends.
 intro:
   blurbs:
     - image: /img/coffee.png